Abarim Publications' online Biblical Hebrew Dictionary

 In Job 22:12 occurs the difficult statement: "See the ראש (ro'sh) of the stars for they are high (or of high esteem)", which doesn't only reflect the difficult idea of primality of stars but rather their signature multitudinousness.
 It's that same combination of primality and multitudinousness that makes the material universe tick (see our celebrated Introduction to Quantum Mechanics), that makes life possible, which is expressed in God's promise to Abraham (Genesis 15:5), Daniel's understanding of righteousness (Daniel 12:3), and finally of course in the very working principle of the Body of Christ (1 Peter 2:5).

-From our noun ראש (ro'sh) derives the important feminine noun ראשית (re'shit), which is often erroneously thought to describe some patriarchal beginning of a later phenomenon, or the first occurrence of a later common event.
+From our noun ראש (ro'sh) derives the important feminine noun ראשית (re'sheet), which is often erroneously thought to describe some patriarchal beginning of a later phenomenon, or the first occurrence of a later common event.

-This noun ראשית (re'shit) looks like a plural but behaves like a singular, and that probably illustrates its core principle: it describes the focal point of a greater effort, not simply the best few individual items of a larger batch.
+This noun ראשית (re'sheet) looks like a plural but behaves like a singular, and that probably illustrates its core principle: it describes the focal point of a greater effort, not simply the best few individual items of a larger batch.
 Our word describes the amounting pinnacle rather than the first feeble step: the essence of what it represents.
 It quite literally means 'heads' but refers to the unified result of many heads operating together.

-The ראשית (re'shit) of Nimrod's empire (whatever that was) was Babel, which probably does not mean that Babel was the first in time but rather the most prominent embodiment of the operating principle of Nimrod's empire.
+The ראשית (re'sheet) of Nimrod's empire (whatever that was) was Babel, which probably does not mean that Babel was the first in time but rather the most prominent embodiment of the operating principle of Nimrod's empire.
 Likewise the word of YHWH probably did not come to Jeremiah on the kings' days of ascent, but rather at the heights of their respective administration (Jeremiah 26:1, 27:1, 28:1, etcetera).

-Our word may denote the essence or cumulative apex of sin (Micah 1:13), strife (Proverbs 17:14), wisdom (Psalm 111:10) or knowledge (Proverbs 4:7) — in all these cases the ראשית (re'shit) represents not the first event but rather the cumulative total of whatever it's tied to; a sample that reflects the essence of the whole.
+Our word may denote the essence or cumulative apex of sin (Micah 1:13), strife (Proverbs 17:14), wisdom (Psalm 111:10) or knowledge (Proverbs 4:7) — in all these cases the ראשית (re'sheet) represents not the first event but rather the cumulative total of whatever it's tied to; a sample that reflects the essence of the whole.
 Likewise Reuben was not where Jacob's manliness started in a temporal sense, but rather he who represented the whole and essence of his father's might (see the Greek word πρωτοτοκος, prototokos, meaning first-born).
 Likewise Balaam did not deem Amalek the earliest of nations but rather the region's economic poster child (Numbers 24:20).
 And the prophet Amos speaks of folks anointing themselves not just with the best but rather with a selection of the whole spectrum of oils and ointments available (Amos 6:6).

 Our word is also frequently used to describe which part of the harvest belongs to the Lord (Exodus 23:19, Deuteronomy 26:2, Leviticus 23:10).
 Most translations speak of First Fruits, which suggests that we can buy off God with the first few flaccid strawberries, but our word really refers to the whole of the harvest represented by a token sample.
 That's how Ezekiel could speak of the "first of the ראשית" (Ezekiel 44:30) and Hosea of the Lord finding Israel like a very young (from בכר, bakar) but wildly fructuous (ראשית) fig tree.